antoniocampos13/antoniocampos13.github.io/content/articles/SQL/2020_10_12_Working_Data_CGC_Part2.md

 Thus, I created a **relation** between the gene expression quantification and their patients of origin.
 Keep in mind that the gene counts file have **thousands** of rows, each corresponding to one human gene/alternate transcript.
 Therefore, I must:

 1. Automate the creation of the third column containing the file name in all 200+ gene count files;
-2. Join the modified files into a single, unified dataframe;
+2. Join the modified files into a single, unified data frame;
-3. Import the dataframe into the `tcga` database.
+3. Import the data frame into the `tcga` database.

 With only programming language -- Python -- I can do all three requirements above.
 So that's why I used Python: it is a very powerful, versatile language!